cbielow/PTXQC/README.md

 ### Bug reporting / Feature requests

-If you encounter a bug, e.g. error message, wrong figures, missing axis annotation or anything which looks suspicious, please use the GitHub issue tracker (top right) and file a report.
+If you encounter a bug, e.g. error message, wrong figures, missing axis annotation or anything which looks suspicious, please use the [GitHub issue tracker] [issuetracker] and file a report.

+You should include
+  - **stage** you encounter the bug, e.g. during installation, report creation, or after report creation (i.e. a bug in the report itself).
-You should mention the **version of PTXQC** which contains the bug (see the report_XXX.pdf, where XXX will be the version), and the **PDF report** itself (if one was generated).
+  - **PDF report** itself (if one was generated).
-Also the **error message** you see is probably very important.
+  - **version of PTXQC**, e.g. see the report_XXX.pdf (where XXX will be the version) or see the DESCRIPTION file of the PTXQC package or call `help(package="PTXQC")` within R
+  - **error message** (very important!).
 Either copy it or provide a screen shot.

-Please be a precise as possible when providing the bug report -- just imagine what kind of information you would like to have in order to track down the issue.
+Please be as precise as possible when providing the bug report - just imagine what kind of information you would like to have in order to track down the issue.
 In certain situations, the whole txt-folder or a single MaxQuant file might be helpful to solve the problem.